 Each Dwyer flowmeter is calibrated at the factory.
-If at any Each Dwyer flowmeter is calibrated at the factory.
 If at any time during the meter's life, you wish to recheck its calibration, do so only with devices of certified accuracy.
-DO NOT attempt to check the Dwyer Rate-Master Flowmeter with a similar flowmeter as seemingly unimportant variations in piping and back pressure may cause noticeable differences in the indicated reading.
+DO NOT attempt to check the Dwyer Rate-Master' Flowmeter with a similar flowmeter as seemingly unimportant variations in piping and back pressure may cause noticeable differences in the indicated reading.
 If in doubt, return your Dwyer flowmeter to the factory.
 It will be calibration checked for you at no charge.
-Before proceeding with the installation of your Dwyer Rate-Master Flowmeter, check to be sure you have the model and
+Before proceeding with the installation of your Dwyer Rate-Master Flowmeter, check to be sure you have the model and flow range you require.